 At the root of these projects : Yves PARLIER.

-Yves Parlier, engineer specialised in composite materials and well-known sailor due to his numerous victories, has during his career, lead innovative projects in various fields such as naval architecture, the use of composite materials or the creation of navigational aid.
+Yves Parlier is an engineer specialised in composite materials and a well-known sailor due to his numerous victories.
+During his career, he has led innovative projects in various fields such as naval architecture, the use of composite materials or the creation of navigational aid.

 During his 3rd entry in the Vendée Globe, the idea of kite sail towing ships arise.
 After demasting off the coast of the Kerguelen islands, he stayed in the Stewart Island’s bay for two weeks of repairs.
-Once his mast repaired, he gots back in the race and reaches the Sables-d’Olonnes after 126 days at sea.
+Once his mast repaired, he got back in the race and reached the Sables-d’Olonnes after 126 days at sea.

 With the price of oil, the expectations that it will be rising, the rules on greenhouse gas emissions and the extra taxes to come, the maritime transport world is looking for cleaner solutions.

 “Passionate about nature, I made wind my ally to create a kite sail that could help a sailor in distress.
 I thought it could also be a more ecological and economical way of sailing.
 LibertyKite was born”, narrate Yves Parlier.

 In 2007, Yves Parlier and his team looked at kite towing ships system.
 Together, they imagined a backup kite sail in case of engine failure or demasting.
 After years of research and development, they created the first towing sail for pleasure boats: the LibertyKite®.
 It was launched in 2017.

 LibertyKite® is a kite sail autostable designed to tow pleasure crafts from 4 to 18m, starting from a 10 knots wind.
 This sail is linked to the hull by 2 ropes.